oscarpalmer/magnus/README.md

 ### Controllers

-Magnus controllers should be regular JavaScript classes, while also extending the base controller class available in Magnus.
+Magnus controllers should be regular JavaScript classes, while also extending the base class available in Magnus.

 ```typescript
 import {Controller} from '@oscarpalmer/magnus';